 - Submits completed admission application with all relevant documents and meets the published deadline. - Knows rules and regulations of the University, college, and department and satisfies all degree requirements, including meeting all deadlines. - Initiates regular meetings with the assigned advisor each academic term, over the course of the program of study at the University.
-It is also the responsibility of the student to bring any concems or problems encountered first to the attention of the advisor. - Follows course sequences and prerequisites, as listed in approved department and college curriculum plans, and meets all departmental, Graduate School, and University published guidelines. - Files a properly completed and signed graduation application, in the major department, in the term prior to the term of expected graduation.
-The application must bear the signatures of the student and his/her assigned advisor.

-Ensures that an official record of all transfer credits has been submitted to the Office of the Registrar.
-All transfer credits are to be submitted to the Office of the Registrar no later than 45 days after the beginning of the term following that in which the credits were earned.
+It is also the responsibility of the student to bring any concerns or problems encountered first to the attention of the advisor. - Follows course sequences and prerequisites, as listed in approved department and college curriculum plans, and meets all departmental, Graduate School, and University published guidelines. - Files a properly completed and signed graduation application, in the major department, in the term prior to the term of expected graduation.
+The application must bear the signatures of the student and his/her assigned advisor. - Ensures that an official record of all transfer credits has been submitted to Office of the Registrar no later than 45 days after the beginning of the term following that in which the credits were earned